ghi-electronics/Docs/hardware/fez/intro.md

 ![FEZ](images/fez-noborder.jpg)

 ## The Maker Board to Rule Them All!
 FEZ (fast and easy) is our magnificient maker board.
-This low cost board offers Arduino pinout compatibility, optional WiFi for IOT applications, and can be programmed using multiple programming languages and development environments.
+This low cost board offers Arduino pinout compatibility, optional Wi-Fi for IOT applications, and can be programmed using multiple programming languages and development environments.

 Pricing, purchasing and other information can be found on the [FEZ page]() on our main website.